Q&A: What are your current thoughts on DFA (HRV during exercise), e.g. in Suunto's ZoneSense?

 In Olli‑Pekka’s study, participants with more than 3% artifacts in their HRV data were excluded, emphasizing the need for clean heart rate data for reliable DFA-a1 assessment.
 This sensitivity might challenge its use outside controlled settings, where artifacts are even more common.
 HRV is really prone to issues, while heart rate isn’t, hence I want to reiterate that we should look at HRV only if heart rate isn’t good enough for the job.

 On top of data quality issues, there is also variability in how different tools and software process DFA-alpha 1 data, and with DDFA, even more variability is added, with new black box implementations that remind me of other made-up scores (e.g. readiness, recovery, stress, etc.).
-It is a pity that the wearable industry went that way, and it seems sports watches are doing the same, reporting made-up scores instead of the actual HRV indexes, which makes me lose interest rather quickly as we cannot meaningfully compare across research studies or brands.
+While it is important to translate the data and methods to something useful for the average user, for the sake of comparison, validation and interoperability, I think the actual HRV data should also be reported.

 Practical use